Chapter 5: The Brokenness Within

 Nancy - I am not sure, but definitely something to reflect on.

-This dream started me on the journey to become aware of my brokenness, my ‘missing of the marks,’ my wounds, my sins.
-In the end of the dream my brother tried to pay for me, but I have to pay for this ride myself.
+This dream started me on the journey to become aware of my brokenness, wounds, and sins.
+My ‘missings of the mark.’
+In the end of the dream my brother tried to pay for me, but I had to pay for this ride myself.
 Money often represents energy in dreams.
-I was being called to give my energy to get in touch with my inner brokenness.
-It is important to point out here that everybody has wounds from their childhood.
-The point is not to dwell on them, but to learn how they are affecting your present.
-We are not to get stuck in blame of others if others hurt us.
+I was invited to give my energy towards getting in touch with my inner brokenness.
+Everybody has wounds from our childhood.
+The point is not to dwell on them, but to learn how they affect our present.
+We ought not get stuck in blaming ourselves or others for our inner pain.
 This does more damage than good.
-No, we are called to just identify the hurt and move forward.
-We are to own our brokenness, which means to be aware of it.
-This is always a painful process, but is essential in healing.
+Instead, we are called to just identify the hurt and move forward.
 The end result will be grace filled.
-Peter says,“Go away from me, Lord; I am a sinful man!”
-(Luke 5:8) We should all be so lucky to know our sinfulness as Peter did, and to be able to offer it to Jesus.
+Peter said, “Go away from me, Lord; I am a sinful man!”
+We should all be so lucky to know our sinfulness as Peter did, and to be able to offer it to Jesus.

 “My father going to the doctor” Saturday 9/3/94